olljanat/MonitoringAgentMaintenanceTool/README.md

 * GRANT EXECUTE ON p_MaintenanceModeStart TO SCOMagentMaintenanceToolUser
 * GRANT EXECUTE ON p_MaintenanceModeStop TO SCOMagentMaintenanceToolUser
-* GRANT EXECUTE ON p_MaintenanceModeUpdate TO SCOMagentMaintenanceToolUser
+* GRANT EXECUTE ON p_MaintenanceModeUpdate TO SCOMagentMaintenanceToolUser You also need give db_reader role for users.

 ## Screenshots
 ### Debug mode